anvaka/common-words/README.md

 ![quad tree no artifacts](https://raw.githubusercontent.com/anvaka/common-words/master/docs/quad-tree-no-artifact.gif)

 > My final code for quadtree word cloud generation is not released.
 I don't think
-> it is ready to be a reusable component, and I have doubts
+> it is ready to be reused anywhere else.

-## How website is created?
+## How the website is created?

+### Rendering text

 Overall I was [happy](https://twitter.com/anvaka/status/801869174502879232) with achieved speed of word cloud generation.
 Yet, it was still too slow for `common-words` website.

 I'm using SVG to render each word on a screen.
-Rendering of 1,000 svg text elements can easily halt the rendering thread for a couple seconds.
-There was just not enough CPU time to squeeze in text layout computation.
-But the good news - we don't have to.
+Rendering alone so many svg text elements can halt the UI thread for a couple seconds.
+There is just not enough CPU time to squeeze in text layout computation.
+The good news - we don't have to.

-Instead of computing layout of words over and over again every time why you open a page, I decided compute layout once, and store results into JSON file.
+Instead of computing layout of words over and over again every time when you open a page, I decided to compute layout once, and store results into a JSON file.

-# Tidbits

-**TODO describe interesting finding**
+This helped me to focus on UI thread optimization.

+[anvaka/rafor](https://github.com/anvaka/rafor) is an asynchronous work scheduler that iterates over array and invokes my rendering callback without blocking the UI for long periods of time.

+### Pan and zoom

+This is done by [panzoom](https://github.com/anvaka/panzoom) library.
+It supports Google-maps like navigation on SVG scene.
+It is also mobile and keyboard friendly.

+### Application structure

+I'm using vue.js as my rendering framework.
+Mostly because it's very simple and fast.
+Single file components and hot reload makes a great cherry on top of a cake.

+The entire application state is stored in a [single object](https://github.com/anvaka/common-words/blob/master/web/src/state/appState.js) and individual language files are loaded when user selects them from a drop down.

+As my message dispatcher I'm using [ngraph.events](https://github.com/anvaka/ngraph.events) - very small message passing library with focus on speed.

+I use [anvaka/query-state](https://github.com/anvaka/query-state) to store currently selected language in the query string.

 # Tools